 The Javan Rhino is one of the world’s most endangered mammals.
 There were only 66 rhinos left in 2018.44 This makes it Critically Endangered.

 In the chart you see how Javan Rhino populations have changed over time.

 In recent decades it has existed in two countries: Indonesia and Vietnam.
 But by 2010 it had gone extinct in Vietnam.
 Indonesia is now its only remaining home.

 Its total population has, however, increased from 50 years ago.
 In the 1960s there were only 20 to 30 Javan Rhinos left in the world.
 From then until the 1990s, the population approximately doubled.
-Over the last few decades, populations have fluctuated around 40 to 70.
+The latest estimate puts this figure at 75 Javan Rhinos.